 Columns may be guessed, freelanced or syndicated from other news organizations.
 They generally – although not always – follow an established theme and these may also be "softer” than hard news, but, again, not always.

 Op-eds are opinion pieces.
 They're generally not written by freelance journalists unless the journalist is working for another organization in a PR capacity.
 Op-eds live “opposite of the editorial” page – thus, they're called "OP"posite-"ED"itorial.
 Op-eds are around 600 words and usually take a position on an issue by someone of note in the field.

 Letters to the Editor

-Again, these aren’t generally written by the freelance journalist, but they're an important aspect of most papers.
+Again, these aren’t generally written by a freelance journalist, but they're an important aspect of most papers.
 These opinion pieces are shorter and often come from the reading audience of the publication.

-Writing for newspapers requires an ability to quickly discern the interests of the public, find timely and often local resources, and produce copy that is simple and scannable.
+Writing for newspapers requires an ability to discern the interests of the public quickly, find timely and often local resources, and produce copy that is simple and scannable.
 Writing newspaper articles such as these is a skill that many writers can cultivate.